 The bourbon lends a bit of heft to what would otherwise be a lighter cocktail made from tangy Aperol, bubby Prosecco and a splash of simple syrup - a perfect meld of flavors to match the change in the seasons.

 You’ll definitely find these eye-catching Bourbon Aperol Cocktails making an appearance at our Thanksgiving Day feast.
-They will pair perfectly with our pre-meal grazing, including munchies like these mini Cranberry Cheddar Cheese Balls.
+They will pair perfectly with our pre-meal grazing, including munchies like these Bacon Cream Cheese Bites.

 Signature cocktail?
 Done.